matthiashimmelmann/TensegrityEquilibria.jl/README.md

 ## Usage

 The main method of this program is `stableEquilibria`.
-It is exported in the module `functionsForStableEquilibria` and can be used from the main module `tensegrityEquilibria`.
+It is exported in the module `functionsForStableEquilibria` and can be used from the main module `TensegrityEquilibria`.
 The former also exports a test suite `start_demo()` that is automatically executed when importing the main module.
 The main method of this package `stableEquilibria` has the following inputs with corresponding expected format:
 + `vertices`: This array consists of the embedded nodes of the tensegrity framework, given by arrays.
 If the nodes either contain internal variables or control parameters, they are included here as `@var` types from the numerical algebraic geometry package `HomotopyContinuation`.
 The expected input format in this case is `[[p_11, ..., p_1d], ..., [p_m1, ..., p_md]]`
 + `unknownBars`: This array consists of the rigid bars of the framework that are not yet determined by the choice of vertices.
 The expected input format is `[[i, j, l_ij], ...]` for a bar between the embedded vertices `p(i)` and `p(j)`.
 + `unknownCables`: This array consists of the elastic cables of the framework that are not yet determined by the choice of vertices.
 The expected input format is `[[i, j, r_ij, e_ij], ...]`  for a cable between the embedded vertices `p(i)` and `p(j)`.